alfredbaudisch/alfredbaudisch.com/content/posts/2021-03-27-dailies-rules.md

 type: "post"
 ---

-**Create a new creative piece of work every day, from start to finish**: art, code, text, video, music, photo, etc., no matter whether physical or digital. **It doesn’t matter whether what was created looks good or not**.
+**Create a new creative piece of work every day, from start to finish**: art, code, text, video, music, photo, etc., no matter whether physical or digital. **It doesn't matter whether what was created looks good or not**.
 I can always improve (or get worse) the next day.

 <iframe width="750" height="422" src="https://www.youtube.com/embed/lRtV-ugIT0k" title="Finished Not Perfect" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>